 Today’s line up of beautiful brass desk lamps is by way of some serious interiors displacement activity.
 I’m actually on the hunt for a task lamp to light up my workbench when I’m bookbinding.

 I was dreaming of something beautiful and elegant that glows with metaillic gorgeousness.
-A desk lamp that lifts my spirits every time I see it it and inspires my creative endeavours.
+A desk lamp that lifts my spirits and inspires my creative endeavours.
 Turns out that what I need is much more workmanlike and utilitarian.
 Actually, I have to buy a pretty darn ugly daylight lamp.
 (Meh).

 I didn’t give up without a fight, though.
 And whilst searching for my perfect (non-existent) beautiful, metallic task lamp I put together this rather lovely collection of contemporary brass desk lamps along the way.